surajh8596/Data_Analysis_Projects_using_MYSQL/San Francisco Salaries Analysis/README.md

 12. **Agency** - Agency city.
 This columns contains only one city 'San Francisco'
 13. **Status** - FT-Full time, PT-Part time

+## Salaries Analysis
+Divide analysis in 2 different parts
+1. Basic Exploration of Data
+2. Solving Business questions

+### 1. Basic Exploration about Dataset
+- a.